The newly refurbished Café Qua... read more

-If the sperm sample is suitable for IVF, a concentration of the sperm will be mixed with the eggs and left to fertilise overnight in culture conditions.
-The concentration used depends on sperm count, motility, morphology and other relevant factors.
+If the sperm sample is suitable for IVF, a fixed number and concentration of the sperm is mixed with the eggs and left to fertilise overnight in an acubator within controlled culture conditions.
+The concentration of semen used depends on sperm count, motility, morphology and other relevant factors.

 ICSI - Intracytoplasmic Sperm Injection

 Sperm samples not suitable for IVF may require ICSI.
-This method involves injecting a single sperm directly into the egg, bypassing many of the egg's natural barriers.
+This method involves injecting a single sperm directly into the egg, bypassing many of the egg's natural barriers such as the egg shell (zona).
 ICSI is always used for surgically retrieved sperm.

 Fertilisation, division & cleavage

 The morning after insemination, eggs are checked for signs of fertilisation.
 Normally fertilised eggs have two "pronuclei".
 Some eggs may fertilise abnormally, showing more or less pronuclei.
-These eggs and resulting embryos are not suitable for use.
+These eggs and resulting abnormal embryos are not suitable for use.
 This also happens in natural conception but is rarely detected as the embryo will not form a viable pregnancy.
 Approximately 24 hours after checking for signs of fertilisation, the eggs are checked again for signs of cleavage.
 At this stage the embryos should contain 2-4 cells.
-This is known as Day 2.
-By Day 3 the embryo should contain 6-8 cells.
-On Day 5 a blastocyst (a more advanced embryo) should be formed
+By Day 3 after egg collection the embryo should have 6-8 cells.
+On Day 5 a blastocyst (an advanced embryo) should be formed

 Embryo transfer and how many embryos to replace

 This is normally carried out without an anaesthetic.
-The procedure similar to having a smear test taken is carried out in theatre and takes approximately 15 - 20 minutes.
-Your partner or alternative support partner is welcome to accompany you during this procedure.
+The procedure similar to having a cervical smear test and is carried out in the operation theatre and takes approximately 15 - 20 minutes.
+Your partner or someone else if you wish is welcome to accompany you during this procedure.
 After a short rest period you are free to go home.

 Hormonal Support after the replacement of the embryo(s)

-Embryos may be frozen at any stage but only good quality embryos are classed as suitable for freezing.
-The embryologist will discuss with you the quality of the embryos and whether the spare embryos are of good enough quality to freeze.
-Around two thirds of embryos survive the freeze/thaw process.
+Embryos may be frozen at any stage but only good quality embryos are usually suitable for freezing.
+The embryologist will discuss with you about the quality of the embryos and whether any of the spare embryos are of suitable for freezing.
+Approximately 3 out of 4 embryos survive the freeze/thaw process.
 Frozen embryo replacement can be carried out in a cycle supported by HRT or in a "natural" cycle.

 A urine test to check for a pregnancy is carried out 14 days after embryo transfer.
 Couples are normally asked to attend the CRM for this test.
 If there is any doubt about the result of the urine test we will carry out a blood test to check the pregnancy hormone level.
 If the pregnancy test is positive luteal phase support is continued and an ultrasound scan will be arranged for two weeks later.
-This will hopefully give visual confirmation of how the pregnancy is progressing.
-The Centre will discharge a paerson back to their GP following their first scan, three weeks after a positive test.
-If sadly the scan does not show a clinical pregnancy couples have the opportunity to see one of the consultants to discuss their management.
+This will provide visual confirmation of whether pregnancy is progressing.
+At this stage the CRM will discharge a patient back to their GP following their first scan, three weeks after a positive test.
+If sadly the scan does not show a clinical pregnancy patients have the opportunity to see one of the consultants to discuss their management.
 Our Counsellor is also available to help at this difficult time.

 If the pregnancy test is negative, our infertility nurse practitioner will discuss the circumstances of the treatment and why it may have been unsuccessful.
 The consultant will write to you detailing the treatment and your future options or you can make a review appointment to attend the clinic.
-If this has been your first treatment and spare embryos have been placed in storage, the nurse will be able to plan with you the replacement of the frozen embryos after 2-3 months gap.
-If there are no spare embryos the nurse can also plan a further attempt at full treatment again after a gap of 2-3 months, which will involve a refresher information session.
+If this was your first treatment and spare embryos have been placed in storage, the nurse will be able to plan with you the replacement of the frozen embryos after 2 months gap.
+If there are no spare embryos the nurse can also plan a further attempt at full treatment again after a gap of 2-3 months, which will involve having a refresher information session with the nurses.